hpedrorodrigues/ApiRedirect/README.md

 ## How to use

-Just read `assets/properties.sample.json`, understand and create your own `assets/properties.json`.
+Just read `configuration/configuration.sample.json` and `configuration/configuration.sample2.json`, understand and create your own `configuration/configuration.json`.

 If you using for client side development, needed a url to your `index.html` file, because all requests at root path are redirected to